sijanr/Note/README.md

 ## Getting Started
 The application supports multiple versions of Android; from KitKat to Android 10.
-If you would like to try the app without building the project, you can find the APK in the apk folder so that you can install it directly on your phone.
+If you would like to try the app without building the project, you can download the artifact from the latest workflow so that you can install it directly on your phone.

 ### Building the project
 #### Prerequisites